OrangesYY/finelab/README.md

 7.  insert and edit page
 8. Read authority
 9. Write authority
-10. Data structure import csv
+10. Data structure import form csv
-11. Data structure export csv
+11. Data structure export to csv
 12. Data structure Regular expression check
 13. Use Data structure to generate nav bar
 14. Link from search page to target_scope
+15. ADD column in each table: __owner_user_id              for auth
+16. ADD column in each table: __deleted_mark               for recording
+17. ADD column in each table: __random_key                 to prevent dumplicate inserting
+18. ADD column in each table: __last_update_timestamp
+19. ADD column in each table: __insert_timestamp
+20. ADD column in each table: __delete_timestamp

 # Changelog